It was an article I had wanted to write for a long time, without being able to find the right words to talk about Cinema Art.

-“Sergio Leone like” is now a way of being in western cinema and how much the zombies created by Romero have taken possession of our imagination?
+And how much the zombies created by Romero have taken possession of our imagination?

 the TV series The Walking Dead and the famous video game The Last of Us

-So returning to the initial question “How to understand Cinema?“
+So returning to the initial question, “How to understand Cinema?“

 The thing is, those movies invented a system that works.